Bile Duct Cancer (Cholangiocarcinoma) and Liver Fluke Infection

 Bile duct cancer (cholangiocarcinoma) is a cancer of the biliary duct system, which includes the gallbladder, bile ducts, and certain cells inside the liver.
 It is a rare cancer but becomes more common as people grow older.

 One risk factor for bile duct cancer is past infection with tiny parasitic worms called liver flukes, which are found in the fresh waters of Southeast Asia.
-People can become infected by eating fish that have these parasites.
+People can become infected by eating raw or under-cooked fish that have these parasites.
 Once eaten, the liver flukes grow to adulthood inside the human biliary duct system.
 The irritation and scarring caused by liver fluke infection can lead to bile duct cancer.

 Two parasites are commonly involved.
 One is Opisthorchis verrini, which is found in Southeast Asian countries, including Thailand, Lao People's Democratic Republic, Vietnam, and Cambodia.
 The other is Clonorchis sinensis, which is common in rural areas of Korea and China.
 The Centers for Disease Control and Prevention (CDC) has additional information on liver flukes.

 Veterans who ate raw or undercooked freshwater fish during their service in Southeast Asia, such as Vietnam War Veterans, might have been infected.
 However, currently VA is not aware of any studies that show that bile duct cancer occurs more often in U.S. Vietnam War Veterans than in other groups of people.